Currently, there are three types of retries:

 opts = append(opts, client.WithSpecifiedResultRetry(yourResultRetry))

-In particular, for Thrift’s Exception, although the rpc call layer returns an error, the internal processing of the framework is actually regarded as a one-time cost RPC request (because there is an actual return).
+In particular, for cases where there is a Thrift Exception definition (you define an Exception for the IDL Method), although the rpc call layer returns an error, the internal processing of the framework is actually regarded as a one-time cost RPC request (because there is an actual return).
 If you want to judge it, you need to pay attention to two points:

 respRetry := func(resp interface{}, ri rpcinfo.RPCInfo) bool {